uonelisa/instruments/README.md

 # instruments
-Python Instruments Library for common instruments in Spintronics at Nottingham
+Python instruments Library for common instruments in Spintronics at Nottingham

 This repo includes examples scripts, WIP scripts and actually used scripts for convenience.